andreasabel/inCode/entry/simple-tcpip-services-servant.md

     -   For `prune`, we pretty-print the deleted items.

-    We choose to handle each command as a `String`, but we can choose to handle them each into any type we want (even `IO`) as long as each handler returns something of the same type.
+    We choose to handle each command as a `String`, but we can choose to handle them each into any type we want (even something involving`IO`) as long as each handler returns something of the same type.

     The handler is run and is returned as the value in `Right` when used with `runClientM`.